mcornea/mcornea.github.io/_posts/2015-04-19-graphing-car-metrics-into-the-cloud-with-raspberry-pi.markdown

 - Get your Raspberry Pi installed.
 - Make sure it's connected via WiFi to the mobile phone
-- Find it's IP address and connect to it via SSH
+- Find its IP address and connect to it via SSH
 - Install graphite and grafana.
 You can use these Ansible roles here: https://github.com/remoteur/ansible-graphs